UniMath/agda-unimath/src/analysis/monotone-convergence-theorem-increasing-sequences-real-numbers.lagda.md

 ## Idea

 The
-{{#concept "monotone convergence theorem" WDID=Q4454933 WD="Weierstrass theorem" Disambiguation="increasing sequence of real numbers" Agda=is-limit-is-modulated-supremum-is-increasing-sequence-ℝ Agda=is-limit-is-supremum-is-increasing-sequence-ACℕ-ℝ},
+{{#concept "monotone convergence theorem" WDID=Q4454933 WD="Weierstrass theorem" Disambiguation="increasing sequence of real numbers" Agda=is-limit-is-modulated-supremum-is-increasing-sequence-ℝ Agda=is-limit-is-supremum-is-increasing-sequence-ACℕ-ℝ}},
 also known as **Weierstrass' theorem**, states that an [increasing sequence](real-numbers.increasing-sequences-real-numbers.md) of [real numbers](real-numbers.dedekind-real-numbers.md) with a